 - Toppings for serving: tortilla chips, limes, pickled onions, cilantro, avocado or guacamole

-- In a 5 quart or larger slow cooker, combine dried beans, bell pepper, onion, garlic, celery, dried herbs and spices, and salt.
+- In a 5 quart or larger slow cooker, combine dried beans, bell pepper, onion, garlic, celery, dried herbs and spices, salt, and 8 cups water.
 Cook on low for about 9 hours until the beans are fall-apart soft (losing their shape is okay for this recipe!).

 - Add frozen corn to the slow cooker.
 Cover and continue cooking on low for 30 minutes so the masa mixture thickens the chili.
 Serve with toppings or transfer to containers to cool for refrigerator or freezer storage.